mvdnbrk/laravel-postmark-webhooks/README.md

 All webhook requests will be logged in the `postmark_webhook_logs` table.
 The table has a `payload` column where the entire payload of the incoming webhook is saved.
 The ID Postmark assigned to the original message will be saved in the `message_id` column,
-the event type will be stored in the `record_type` column and the email adress as well in the `email` column.
+the event type will be stored in the `record_type` column and the email address as well in the `email` column.
 > Note that event types will be converted to `snake_case`.
 For example `SpamComplaint` will be saved as `spam_complaint`.